sendwyre/yes-compliance-token/YESToken.md

 the happy case where the alert is cleared, we save a lot of fees and token-holder effort by flipping one bit instead of needing to re-issue possibly many coins to many addresses.

-***Finalization:*** Permissable to any token holder, this will prevent the token from ever being moved.
+***Finalization:*** Permissible to any token holder, this will prevent the token from ever being moved.
 It could only get burned.
 In systems which have no use to move the tokens around once they reach their target, this adds a small degree of safety for tokens to be erroneously (or maliciously) moved.